-7. What will happen next?
+5. What will Happen Next?

-7.1 After the initial assessment has been carried out and where evidence suggests there is a potential fraud or irregularity, a detailed investigation will need to be undertaken.
-Depending on the nature of the allegation the options for this will be

-- Appoint an Investigating Officer; this will usually be a senior officer in the relevant service and will be actioned by People and Resources.
-He/she will carry out the investigation (for investigations under the disciplinary policy) in conjunction with People and Resources; - Internal Audit carry out the investigation in conjunction with the Investigating Officer; - The matter is referred to the Police (in conjunction with Internal Audit where required); - The matter is referred to an external agency for investigation eg. Housing Benefit fraud.
+- 5.1 After the initial assessment has been carried out and where evidence suggests there is a potential fraud or irregularity, a detailed investigation will need to be undertaken.
+Depending on the nature of the allegation the options for this will be: - Appoint an Investigating Officer; this will usually be a senior officer in the relevant service and will be appointed by People and Resources.
+He/she will carry out the investigation (for investigations under the disciplinary policy) in conjunction with People and Resources; - Internal Audit carry out the investigation (for all fraud related investigations) in conjunction with the Investigating Officer; - The matter is referred to the Police (in conjunction with Internal Audit where required); - The matter is referred to an external agency for investigation e.g. Housing Benefit fraud or National Anti-Fraud Network (NAFN).

-8. How will the investigation proceed?
+6. How will the Investigation Proceed?

-8.1 Every case is unique.
+6.1 Every case is unique.
 The Internal Audit Manager will work with the appointed Investigating Officer and People and Resources to ensure the most appropriate course of action is taken.